-The fair has a long history in the Gem City.
+The Montgomery County Fair has a long history in the Gem City.

-The first fair was held in 1839 at Swaynies’s wagon yard on East First and Race Street before it found its Main Street location, less than a mile from downtown, in 1856.
+The first fair was held in 1839 at Swaynies’s wagon yard on East First and Race streets before it found its Main Street location, less than a mile from downtown, in 1856.

 Photographs and stories in the Dayton Daily News archive have chronicled prized pigs, elephant ears and canned beans through the decades.

 In 1860, plowing exhibitions, harness races and cattle, sheep and poultry drew crowds to the fair.
 A single ticket cost 25 cents, a horse and rider could enter for 35 cents, and for a dollar a family could spend three days.

 Agriculture has always been the backbone of the fair.
 A pair of youngsters posed for a photograph with their champion steers in 1948.
 The duo, dressed in baggy dungarees, proudly hold their ribbons above the bovine heads.